 Having a steady roster of workers ready to serve your hotel keeps current staff from feeling overwhelmed.
 Plus, it often leads to lower recruitment costs.
 When you need more workers at a moment’s notice, a hotel staffing company helps build a scalable workforce.
 With their staffing app and convenient access to proven workers, a last-minute request can be filled immediately.

 Hotel staffing services available right now

 If you have a hotel staffing shortage, a hospitality staffing agency can provide around-the-clock access to qualified workers.
-That means nights and weekends, too.
-Whether you need extra staff or replacements due to call-offs or scheduling conflicts, you can use our app, JobStack, to find workers 24/7.
+That means holidays, nights and weekends, too.
+Whether you need extra staff or replacements due to call-offs or scheduling conflicts, you can use our app, JobStack, to meet your hotel hiring needs 24/7.